What's in Store for Juniper (JNPR) This Earnings Season?

 For the second quarter, net revenues from Routing are projected to decrease to $436 million from $491 million, reported a year ago.
 Net revenues from Switching are expected to fall to $210 million from $255 million, while the same from Security is likely to slightly improve to $82 million from $80 million.

-Juniper's Earnings ESP, which represents the difference between the Most Accurate Estimate and the Zacks Consensus Estimate, is 0.00% as both are pegged at 40 cents.
-You can uncover the best stocks to buy or sell before they're reported with our Earnings ESP Filter
+Earnings ESP: Juniper's Earnings ESP, which represents the difference between the Most Accurate Estimate and the Zacks Consensus Estimate, is 0.00% as both are pegged at 40 cents.
+You can uncover the best stocks to buy or sell before they're reported with our Earnings ESP Filter .

 Juniper Networks, Inc. price-eps-surprise | Juniper Networks, Inc. Quote